egenerse/master-thesis/content/apollon_reengineering.typ

 The standalone version provides local storage for saving diagrams, allowing users to resume work on their models even after closing the browser.
 This feature is useful to quickly sketch out ideas or create simple diagrams.
 Also we provide load diagram feature that allows users to load their previously saved diagrams from the browser's local storage.

-The standalone web applciation also has a dedicated playground url for testing and experimenting Apollon features as seen in the @apollonWebappPlayground .
+The standalone web application also has a dedicated playground url for testing and experimenting Apollon features as seen in the @apollonWebappPlayground .

 #figure(
   image("../figures/ApollonWebappPlayground.png", width: 90%),